reeceap124/form-maker/README.md

 - Read that 40px is about the minimum that is really useable for inputs on mobile.

+# Views:

+- Landing/Login/Signup

+- Home

+- Profile edit

+- New Team, Project, Form

+- Form builder

+- Form filler

+- Form editor

+- Form Select
+  - May tie in with home view

 # Future Feature:

 - User registration/login

-- Full new form navigation (mobile)
+- Full new form navigation (mobile) (web)

-- full new team navigation (mobile)
+- full new team navigation (mobile) (web)

-- full new project navigation (mobile)
+- full new project navigation (mobile) (web)

 - storing forms created/submitted while offline